hbctraining/Training-modules/RShiny/lessons/03_visuals.md

   })
 ```

 The `nearPoints()` function creates a data frame of points near where the cursor clicked on the plot.
-There are ways around using the `nearPoints()` function, but it is a user-friendly way of managing this task.
-You can adjust how close (in pixels) you'd like the threshold to be when click a point to register nearby points by changing the `threshold` argument.
-An example app of this is below:
+You can adjust how close (in pixels) you'd like the `threshold` such that when a click is made on the plot which nearby points would register as the selected data point.
+An example app of this is provided below:

 ```
 library(shiny)